Updated on January 20th, 2023

 In 2012 and 2013, the FCSG also focused on getting a cardboard recycling ordinance approved by City Council.
 At that time, cardboard represented about 10% of the municipal waste stream.
 In landfills, carbon decomposes into methane, which is a powerful greenhouse gas.
 The ordinance, which was approved in March of 2013, prohibits the disposal of cardboard in the landfill, thereby both helping Fort Collins reduce its GHG emissions and achieve the then-current goal of diverting at least 50% of its solid waste away from landfills.
 At the end of 2013, City Council adopted new waste diversion goals of 75% by 2020, 90% by 2025, and 100% by 2030.

-In 2015, the FCSG was instrumental in founding the Colorado Coalition for a Livable Climate (CCLC), which had 33 member organizations located throughout the State by the spring of 2021.
+In 2015, the FCSG was instrumental in founding the Colorado Coalition for a Livable Climate (CCLC), which had 44 member organizations located throughout the State by January of 2023.
 The CCLC is dedicated to developing and advocating strategies for reducing Colorado’s greenhouse gas emissions to levels supportive of a livable climate.
 The CCLC focuses on state legislation, ballot initiatives, and Colorado’s public utilities.
 For more information concerning the CCLC, visit https://colivableclimate.org.

 In 2017, several years of outreach by the FCSG to organizations and individual activists in the three other municipalities served by our electric generating utility, the Platte River Power Authority (PRPA), came to fruition via the establishment of the Northern Colorado Partners for Clean Energy (NCP4CE).
 The NCP4CE is a committee of the CCLC that advocates for decarbonizing the electric power supplied to Estes Park, Fort Collins, Longmont, and Loveland by 2030.